acdalal/blog-stuff/2018/01/ethical-engine/lab.md

     * What attributes went into your decisions?
 Does that attribute positively or negatively affect that person’s survival?
 Why did you consider those attributes?
     * Is the use of those attributes to make those decision "fair" or "ethical" or "moral"?
 Why/Why not?

-2. Run `find_difference.py`, which will run your function on the same 60 scenarios you manually worked through, and show you the scenarios where your automatic and manual decisions differed, as well as the statistics for your automatic decisions **TODO change code to calculate stats on automatic decisions**.
+2. Run `find_difference.py`, which will run your function on the same 60 scenarios you manually worked through, and show you the scenarios where your automatic and manual decisions differed.
 Answer the following questions:
     * How accurately did your automatic model match up with your manual decisions?
     * For each scenario where your manual and automatic decisions disagreed, explain why.
 What were you considering when you made the decision manually?
 What did the automatic decision not take into account, or what did it take into account that it shouldn’t?